apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 SnowflakeIO uses COPY statements behind the scenes to read (using [COPY to location](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-location.html)) files staged in cloud storage.StagingBucketName will be used as a temporary location for storing CSV files.
 Those temporary directories will be named `sf_copy_csv_DATE_TIME_RANDOMSUFFIX` and they will be removed automatically once Read operation finishes.

 ### CSVMapper
-SnowflakeIO uses a [COPY INTO <location>](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-location.html) statement to move data from a Snowflake table to Google Cloud Storage as CSV files.
+SnowflakeIO uses a [COPY INTO <location>](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-location.html) statement to move data from a Snowflake table to GCS/S3 as CSV files.
 These files are then downloaded via [FileIO](https://beam.apache.org/releases/javadoc/current/index.html?org/apache/beam/sdk/io/FileIO.html) and processed line by line.
 Each line is split into an array of Strings using the [OpenCSV](http://opencsv.sourceforge.net/) library.

 The CSVMapper’s job is to give the user the possibility to convert the array of Strings to a user-defined type, ie. GenericRecord for Avro or Parquet files, or custom POJO.